holg/connectify_rs/README.md

 4. Submit a pull request.

 ## License
-This project is licensed under MIT OR Apache-2.0 (see crates’ `Cargo.toml`).
+This project is licensed under MIT OR Apache-2.0 (see crates' `Cargo.toml`).